laiyoung/The_Library_App/README.md

 # The_Library_App
 Front end application for browsing and checking out books.
-Designed as an online library for the public(Updated and public version of Book Buddy application).
+Designed as an online library for the public.

+(Updated and public version of the Book Buddy application)

 Netlify Link: